 At its origin, the muscle is in contact with the contralateral sternothyroid.
 However, the vertically oriented fibers diverge as they travel superiorly to insert on the oblique line of the thyroid cartilage.
 Here, the muscle outlines the upper limit of the thyroid gland.
 This, together with the sternohyoid muscle, limits the cranial extension of an enlarged thyroid gland.

-Get the bigger picture of the infrahyoid muscles and their surrounding structures by reviewing the links below.
+Get the bigger picture of the infrahyoid muscles and other muscles of the ventral neck by reviewing the study unit below.

 Sternothyroid has numerous important anatomical relationships to neurovascular and glandular structures of the neck.
 It is crossed anteriorly by the oblique fibers of the sternohyoid and the superior belly of omohyoid.
 On either side of the neck, the muscle is anterior to the lateral lobe of the thyroid gland.